 Those who are involved to develop the performance of the entire department or organization may use this book to develop an improvement policy and to learn which elements are important to address in order to involve the entire organization in the policy deployment process.
 Chapter 2 reviews the development and deployment of a continuous improvement strategy.
 In this chapter, we will review how to define a clear strategy (True North), Lean leadership, management of change and explain how to create a Continuous Improvement culture.
 Defining the current maturity level of the organization is the starting point here.
 The Continuous Improvement Maturity Model is discussed in paragraph [1.1.3].
+At the end of Chapters 4 to 8, an assessment is presented that can be used to define the maturity at a certain CIMM-level.

 The main role of the Champion, Deployment leader or (Master) Black Belt is to develop the improvement strategy and to lead the deployment of the strategy.
+Hoshin Kanri [paragraph 2.2.3] is a valuable tool to support the process of policy deployment.
 (Master) Black Belts support and coach Green and Black Belts in execution of the improvement project.
-Green and Black Belts make an important contribution to this transition, by executing DMAIC improvement projects.
+Guidelines are given in the first part of this book that will help you and your organization from the very beginning until World Class performance.